jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     dtoverlay=iqaudio-dacplus

-I did not go back an check whether the full dtb name works in 4.1 kernels, I'm only using 4.4 kernels now.
+I did not go back an check whether the full dtb name works in 4.1 kernels, I'm only using 4.4 and 4.5 kernels now.
 If you are sticking with 4.1 kernels and find issues with overlays loading, I would go back to using the shortened name.

 ### Ubuntu Workstation Setup